 After the marriage, Qutubuddin aibak gave various responsibilities to him, such as Qutubuddin Aibak appointed him as the governor of Badaun in 1206 AD.

 Title of Sultan

-He was the first Sultan of India because he got the title of Sultan from the caliphate then he ascended the throne of Delhi sultanate in 1211.
+He was the first Sultan of India.
+He got the title of Sultan from the Muslim caliphate and ascended the throne of the sultanate in 1211.

-Al-Mustansir Bi’llah, the caliphate of Baghdad permitted him to be a Sultan then Immediately after getting the permission he held the title of Sultan, And the Imams had also recited khutbah in the mosque for his long life.
+Al-Mustansir Bi’llah, the caliphate of Baghdad, permitted him to be a Sultan.
+Immediately after getting the permission, he held the title of Sultan, And the Imams had also recited khutbah in the mosque for his long life.

 Iltutmish expedition and war

-From 1215 to 1216 AD – He fought the Battle of Tarain in that battle he defeated Tajuddin Yalduz and killed him, Yalduz was a great enemy of Iltutmish.
+- From 1215 to 1216 AD, he fought the Battle of Tarain, defeated Tajuddin Yalduz, and killed him.
+Yalduz was a great enemy of Iltutmish.

-In 1225 AD – He defeated Husamuddin Nawaz and conquered Bengal and Bihar also in the same year conquered the Northen board
+- In 1225 AD, he defeated Husamuddin Nawaz and conquered Bengal and Bihar also; in the same year, he dominated the Northen board.

-In 1227 AD – He conquered the fort of Mandore, a large part of Rajasthan was conquered by him.
+- In 1227 AD – He conquered he defeated the fort of Mandore, a large part of Rajasthan.

-From 1234 to 1235 AD – He had conquered Malwa, Ujjain, and Bhilsa, along with he had won a large area of Madhya Pradesh.
+- From 1234 to 1235 AD – He had conquered Malwa, Ujjain, and Bhilsa, along he had won a large area of Madhya Pradesh.